 ii) Where reasonable, this Officer will assist in fulfilling the roles of the Executive that are not covered by other Executive Officers and/or assist other Executive Officers with their roles.

-j) Residential Representative
+k) Residential Representative

 i) The Residential Representative is responsible for representing the interest of recreation, social culture, and residential colleges at the University.

 ii) Where reasonable, this Officer will assist in fulfilling the roles of the Executive that are not covered by other Executive Officers and/or assist other Executive Officers with their roles.

+l) Disabilities Representative

+i) The Disabilities Representative is responsible for advocating for Disabled Student members, ensuring their interests, rights, and wellbeing are represented, respected, and advanced within the Association’s welfare and equity matters, and on campus.

+ii) The Disabilities Representative will act as the direct Association liaison between NDSA, ODSA and the Association